(No ratings)

 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

 Dr. Michael Richard Waters, MD, PhD graduated from Virginia Commonwealth University (VCU) School of Medicine in 2019.
+He completed residency at Washington University Medical Center in St. Louis.
 He has a state license in Missouri.

 Medical School: Virginia Commonwealth University (VCU) School of Medicine (2019)